 Criminal law aims to deter and punish conduct which is perceived as threatening, harmful or endangering to the public, its property or moral welfare.

 The Criminal Justice system acts with dual focus.
 On one hand, criminal laws are used to control society’s actions.
 But in addition, they are in place to help citizens understand the effects of their actions.
-This is because criminal law also includes the punishment and rehabilitation of people who violate criminal laws.
+This is because criminal law also includes the punishment and rehabilitation of people who violate laws.

 This is a core area of legal practice.
 As a compulsory part of the qualifying law degree, every law student will have to get to grips with aspects of it during their studies.